HL7/cancer-reporting/input/pagecontent/background.md

 ### Relationship to NAACCR Volume V
-This cancer pathology reporting FHIR IG has been developed by Cancer ePathology Reporting Project in collaboration with the IHE SDC/eCC on FHIR Project, both under the Orders & Observations Working Group, and with other stakeholders.
-It provides an alternative to the HL7 Version 2.5.1 Message approach used by the NAACCR Standards for Cancer Registries Volume V for cancer pathology synoptic reports.
+This cancer pathology reporting FHIR IG has been developed by Cancer ePathology Reporting Project in collaboration with the IHE SDC/eCP on FHIR Project, both under the Orders & Observations Working Group, and with other stakeholders.
+It provides an alternative to the HL7 Version 2.5.1 message or HL7 CDA document approach.
 The following table illustrates the mapping of the well-established NAACCR segments to FHIR resources.

-The [NAACCR Standards for Cancer Registries Volume V, Laboratory Electronic Reporting Pathology Version 5.0, May 2020 (Revised 2020)](https://www.naaccr.org/wp-content/uploads/2020/05/NAACCR-Vol-V_20200526.pdf) defines the standard message format for transmitting pathology laboratory information to central cancer registries using the [HL7 Version 2.5.1 Message](http://www.hl7.org/implement/standards/product_brief.cfm?product_id=144) format.
-At present, patient and specimen data flow from the clinic and EHR to the pathology lab in a variety of formats (HL7 V2, CDA, etc.).
-While discrete data elements are captured in electronic format in most laboratory information systems (LISs), typically, synoptic cancer pathology reports then flow from the LIS to EHRs in non-discrete data formats (e.g., pdf format).
+At present, patient and specimen data flow from the clinic and EHR to the pathology lab in a variety of formats, such as HL7 V2 (other formats exist too such as CDA).
+The [NAACCR Standards for Cancer Registries Volume V, Laboratory Electronic Reporting Pathology Version 5.0, May 2020 (Revised 2020)](https://www.naaccr.org/wp-content/uploads/2020/05/NAACCR-Vol-V_20200526.pdf) defines this standard message format for transmitting pathology laboratory information to central cancer registries using the [HL7 Version 2.5.1 Message](http://www.hl7.org/implement/standards/product_brief.cfm?product_id=144) format.

+This IG provides an alternative to the HL7 V2 message for promoting better interoperability and scalability.
+Another issue this IG helps address is the storage and exchange of pathology lab data.
+That is, while discrete data elements are captured in electronic format in most laboratory information systems (LISs), typically, synoptic cancer pathology reports then flow from the LIS to EHRs in non-discrete data formats (e.g., pdf format).
+This IG helps address these issues.

-There is a need for an electronic data exchange standard that maintains the discrete cancer data when exchanging information among pathology laboratories, hospital systems, and registries for continuity of care, cancer reporting, and research.
-In addition, starting in December 2022, CMS and ONC require certified HIT vendors to implement FHIR-based APIs (see [ONC’s Cure Act Final Rule](https://www.healthit.gov/curesrule/download)).
-This IG is intended to assist pathology laboratory reporting in moving from V2 to FHIR alignment in accordance with that initiative.
+This IG defines an electronic data exchange standard that maintains the discrete cancer pathology data when exchanging information among pathology laboratories, hospital systems, and registries for continuity of care, structured storage and exchange, standardized cancer reporting, and research.
+In addition, there is growing industry facilitation of FHIR standards for these kinds of use cases.
+For instance, starting in December 2022, CMS and ONC require certified HIT vendors to implement FHIR-based APIs (see [ONC’s Cure Act Final Rule](https://www.healthit.gov/curesrule/download)).
+This IG is intended to assist pathology laboratory reporting in moving from V2 to FHIR alignment in accordance with that modern interoperability initiative.

 ### FHIR Profiles to Capture NAACCR Volume V
 <style type="text/css">